 An employee’s statutory entitlement to vacation pay is defined under Ontario’s Employment Standards Act, 2000 (“ESA”).
-With the continuing COVID-19 pandemic, employees have been increasingly asking questions about the topic of vacation.
-Below you will find answers to the most frequently asked questions regarding vacation pay in Ontario.
+Employees often have questions about vacation pay and vacation time in Ontario.
+Below are answers to some of the most common questions.

 What is vacation pay?